codio-c5/C5-Development/.guides/content/1-9A-Cryptanalysis-of-a-Cipher--Paul---c3a1.md

 Following Kerckhoffs’s Principle, let's assume that the details of the algorithm used for encryption is known.

 ## Add info here
+If the algorithm is a simple one, like Caesar cipher, then you have a clear path to decryption.
+You can simply start shifting the first word of ciphertext until

 Describe the process if the hacker has